RudraveerMandal/POGchain/src/ledger/readme.md

 The way a ledger header refers to a previous ledger is actually done with alternate validation in mind.

-### Fields decided by consensus (SCP)
+### Fields decided by validation (pogcvm)
-During consensus, nodes work together to decide on the value of POGchainValue.
+During validation, nodes work together to decide on the value of POGchainValue.
-POGchainValue is then saved in the scpValue field of the ledger header.
+POGchainValue is then saved in the pogcvmValue field of the ledger header.
 Any node on the network, given the previous ledger (their previous state) and 'POGchainValue' should be able to transition to the same new ledger.